saltstack/salt/doc/ref/states/index.rst

     sshd_config
     users/init.sls
     users/admin.sls
-    salt/init.sls
     salt/master.sls
+    web/init.sls

-This example shows the core concepts of file layout.
-The top file is a key component and is used with Salt matchers to match SLS states with minions.
+The ``top.sls`` file is a key component.
+The ``top.sls`` files is used to determine which SLS files should be applied to which minions.

+The rest of the files with the ``.sls`` extension in the above example are state files.

-The ``.sls`` files are states.
-The rest of the files are seen by the Salt master as just files that can be downloaded.
+Files without a ``.sls`` extensions are seen by the Salt master as files that can be downloaded to a Salt minion.

-The states are translated into dot notation, so the ``ssh.sls`` file is seen as the ssh state, the ``users/admin.sls`` file is seen as the users.admin states.
+States are translated into dot notation.
+For example, the ``ssh.sls`` file is seen as the ssh state and the ``users/admin.sls`` file is seen as the users.admin state.

-The init.sls files are translated to be the state name of the parent directory, so the ``salt/init.sls`` file translates to the Salt state.
+Files named ``init.sls`` are translated to be the state name of the parent directory, so the ``web/init.sls`` file translates to the ``web`` state.

-The plain files are visible to the minions, as well as the state files.
 In Salt, everything is a file; there is no "magic translation" of files and file types.
 This means that a state file can be distributed to minions just like a plain text or binary file.

 SLS Files
 `````````

 The Salt state files are simple sets of data.
-Since the SLS files are just data
+Since SLS files are just data
 they can be represented in a number of different ways.

-The default format is
-yaml generated from a Jinja template.
-This allows for the states files to have
+The default format is YAML generated from a Jinja template.
+This allows for the
-all the language constructs of Python and the simplicity of yaml.
-State files
+states files to have all the language constructs of Python and the simplicity of YAML.

-can then be complicated Jinja templates that translate down to yaml, or just
+State files can then be complicated Jinja templates that translate down to YAML, or just
-plain and simple yaml files!
+plain and simple YAML files.

-The State files are constructed data structures in a simple format.
-The format
+The State files are simply common data structures such as dictionaries and lists, constructed
-allows for many real activates to be expressed in very little text, while
-maintaining the utmost in readability and usability.
+using a templating language such as YAML.

 Here is an example of a Salt State: